vrv501/python3-repo/dsalgo/binary_tree_and_traversals/leet.md

          you find its left leaf node.
 Now set this node's right tree to curr_node's right child and left child to curr_node left child
        - finally delete the left subtree leaf node of curr_node's right child
   ```
-- in breadth first search(**BFS**) we print curr node value, left child & right child and then move down.
+- in breadth first search(**BFS**) we print curr node value, left child & right child and then move down(Use queue/list to pop curr_node in queue).
 Essentially we print level wise from left to right
   - useful for finding shortest path in unweighted graphs
 - In depth first search(**DFS**) there are 3 types:
   - preOredr: print curr value, then keep printing all left childs until we encounter None, then for each left child start prinintg right children.
 Finally traverse right subtree in similar fashion.
-Useful for prefix notation (curr, all left, right)
+Useful for prefix notation (curr, all left, right). print root, traverse left, traverse right
-  - postOrder: Useful for postfix notation(left, right and then root)
+  - postOrder: Useful for postfix notation(left, right and then root). traverse left, traverse right, print root,
-  - inorder: increasing order of tree values. useful to check validity of bst (left, root, right)
+  - inorder: increasing order of tree values. useful to check validity of bst, kth smallest value (left, root, right). traverse left, print root, traverse right